-The skin loses its elasticity and our muscles slacken with age.
+This happens because the skin loses its elasticity and our muscles slacken with age.
 For the eyelids this results in an accumulation of loose skin, which collects as folds in the upper lids and forms deepening creases in the lower lids.
-At the same time there is slackening of the muscle beneath the skin allowing the fat, which cushions the eyes in their sockets, to protrude forward to give the appearance of bagginess.
+At the same time there is slackening of the muscle beneath the skin allowing the fat – which cushions the eyes in their sockets – to protrude forward to give the appearance of bagginess.

 - Swelling that pulls the lower lid away from your eyes – this usually settles on its own after few days